 You can take a color that represents summer or spring.
 Check this article to get more summer braces color combinations.

-There is no such complication or side effect of wearing rubber bands.
+There is no complication or side effect of wearing rubber bands.
 However, you may experience mild pain or discomfort for the first few days after getting the elastic bands.

 After that, the pain goes away and you also get used to the feeling.
 However, you may have to suffer in the following situation-